minqiaowang/hybrid-adg/set-primary-standby/set-primary-standby.md

 - Prepare on-premise Database
 - Provision DBCS on OCI

-In this Lab, you can use 2 termial windows, one connect to the on-premise host, another connect to the cloud host.
+In this Lab, you can use 2 terminal windows, one connected to the on-premise host, the other connected to the cloud host.

 ## Name Resolution Configure